EvertonSA/gke-bootstrapper/README.md

 Sonarqube can run analisys over Python and Javascript also, but this tutorial is not going to go through it.

+# Development guide for CI/CD Solution

+We now have everything we need.
+Jenkins is capable of deploying to multiple namespaces, Sonarqube is configured to run as you wish, Harbor is holding docker container images.
+You now have stablish a development process along your development team.
+This includes branch stategy, tags, deployments strategy, integration testing and so on.
+Things can go wild in this step.
+I will try to sumarize my ideas of a good effort/productivity process.
+You like it or not, the envirolment is ready for you to play around and allign the best strategy that fits for you.

+My major dev2prod process idea is:

+1. developer develops local, testing if application runs locally.
+Resources neede (db, queues, cache) always comes from the dev namespace.
+2. developer think code is good, create a pull request to the dev branch.
+3. after aproval, the CID system builds the dockerfile and push it to the dev namespace, to be replaced with the existing service running on the dev namespace.
+4. developers confirms with the operations team that the container is stable and ready to be deployed to ite and prd envirolments.

+Now DevOps guys comes and:

+1. on specific timeslots, they merge dev and ite branches, applying container to ite envirolment
+2. apply automated bussiness logic tests and watch the observability stack to ensure everything works as expected.
+If not, they debug and fix the issue.
+3. confirms with PO and devs in a techtalk after daily the results from the observability.
+Devs and operators need to work together to find root cause + fix.
+Iterate as many times as necessary.
+4. with ite container ready, release to production in a non critical timeslot.

+As you may think, this is not continous delivery.
+YES.
+Jenkins is painful for Continous Delivery.
+But not impossible.
+The devops need to work at least 50% of their available time in automation.
+This means testing routines and ite/prd deployment strategies.
+Git tags are also something that need enhancement for a full continous delivery pipeline.

+The second strategy I would also think about is eliminating ite and prd envirolments and work with canary.
+This means that production traffic would be redirected to the newer version of the service and metrics of this would be evaluated by the SRE team.
+This is already enabled in this Cluster and I plan to make a full description of how this would work.

 ## Operators manual